Understanding Antibiotics – Uses, Risks, Classification, and Reporting Adverse Drug Reactions for Improved Patient Safety

 Common side effects of Myambutol may include vision changes, such as blurred or decreased vision, difficulty distinguishing colors, and visual disturbances.
 In some cases, these changes may become irreversible.
 It is crucial to inform your healthcare provider immediately if you experience any visual abnormalities while taking Myambutol.

-See also Myambutol - Overview, Uses, Side Effects, and Dosage
+See also Understanding Flagyl - Uses, Precautions, and Effectiveness Monitoring

 Additionally, Myambutol can interact with other medications, potentially leading to adverse effects or reduced efficacy.
 It is important to inform your doctor about any other medications or supplements you are taking to avoid such interactions.